T0mm1-byte/ctf-writeups/L3akCTF/2024/Communication Gateway(radio)/writeup.md

 We can try all the common baudrate for RTTY like 45 and 50 but we see only garbage

-Then we remember the decription and see that the .wav file is named file10.wav
+Then we remember the description and see that the .wav file is named file10.wav

 Let's try with 10 as baudrate: